pamelon/Azure-ALK/Classes/Class-19.04/Class-19.04.md

 2. Click on "Create a resource" and search for "Function App".
 3. Click on "Function App" and then click on "Create".
 4. Choose your subscription, resource group, and function app name.
 5. Select a runtime stack.
-For this exercise, choose "JavaScript" as the language and "Windows" as the operating system.
+For this exercise, choose "Node.js" as the language and "Windows" as the operating system.
-6. Choose your hosting plan and configure the rest of the settings as desired.
+6. Choose your hosting plan (Serverless - that is the whole point!) and configure the rest of the settings as desired.
 7. Click "Review + create" to review your settings, and then click "Create" to create the function app.
 8. Once the function app is created, navigate to it in the Azure portal.
 9. Click on "Functions" in the sidebar and then click on the "+ New Function" button.